dekarrin/ictiobus/docs/ictcc.md

 processed.
 That is, in the above example, if reading spec2.md were to fail due to there being a syntax error in spec2.md, and if reading spec3.md were to succeed, then ictcc would exit with code 0 after printing an error message for spec2.md.
-This is not desireable behavior and will likely be patched in the future; for now, if the exit code is relied on for reading multiple files, it is recommended to manually cat them into a single file just before processing.
+This is not desirable behavior and will likely be patched in the future; for now, if the exit code is relied on for reading multiple files, it is recommended to manually cat them into a single file just before processing.